Government and enterprise

-The starting point of the Government Information Act (Wob) is that government information is accessible to the public.
-However, be it for persons or enterprises, it is not always desirable that this information is actually disclosed, for example, if it concerns information with confidential personal data or company information.
+The starting point of the Open Government Information Act (Woo) is that government information is accessible to the public.
+However, be it for persons or companies, it is not always desirable that this information is actually disclosed, for example, if it concerns information with confidential personal data or company information.

 Is there is a threat that data is to be made public which you would rather not see end up on the streets?
 Legaltree will act on your behalf.
 We are also at your service if your wish is to obtain correct information from the government body – or even if you wish to enforce this by means of taking judicial steps.
 Legaltree also advises administrative bodies on Wob-related matters.
 The result is that we are very familiar with the different perspectives of the law.

 Complex conditions, European, national and/or regional, are applicable when granting subsidies.
 There are also many hurdles to overcome when implementing subsidised activities.
 In practice, this could turn out to be more unmanageable than was foreseen before the granting of the subsidy.
 Changing of political relations can lead back to subsidised tasks being reconsidered.

 In addition, a subsidy can be withdrawn as a sanction.
 This makes the terrain of subsidy grants rather bumpy.
 Legaltree advises granters of subsidies in the drafting of the subsidy regulation, the subsidy decisions and decrees.
 Recipients of subsidies may count on our expertise when explaining the subsidy terms and conditions, the transfer of the subsidy or a threatened termination.
 We do this for a variety of clients, amongst others, those in the health sector, the transport sector, education and research, and the culture sector.